Auto-Rig

 Count

-Set the number of tail bones
+Set the amount of tail bones.

 Master Controller at Root